-of January 6 can only take place in their home.
-15 As such, the residents of the District sitting as jurors are highly likely to view Mr. Herrera not only as someone who victimized them, but also as someone who might victimize them again in the future, raising a concern about punishing for propensity.
+Fourth, the government, the media, and judicial officers speak of these prosecutions as designed to prevent "another January 6," and District of Columbia residents know that a repeat of January 6 can only take place in their home.
+18 As such, the residents of the District sitting as jurors are highly likely to view Gillespie not only as someone who victimized them, but also as someone who might victimize them again in the future 19, raising a concern about punishing for propensity.

-Given the electoral makeup of the District, it would be impossible to empanel a jury that does not consist of people that the government charges were the targets of Mr. Herrera's alleged offenses.
-Thus, though significantly more populous than the pool in Rideau, Mr. Herrera submits that the impact of the events of January 6 was felt by a far greater proportion of the residents and felt much more personally and viscerally.
+Given the electoral makeup of the District, it would be impossible to empanel a jury that does not consist of people that the government charges were the targets of Gillespie's alleged offenses.
+Thus, though significantly more populous than the pool in Rideau, Gillespie submits that the impact of the events of January 6 was felt by a far greater proportion of the residents and felt much more personally and viscerally.
 The events of January rendered those residents-and therefore the jury pool-neither impartial nor indifferent.